MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 > [!TIP]
 > You can also deploy to the [HoloLens Emulator](using-the-hololens-emulator.md) or create an [App Package](https://docs.microsoft.com/windows/uwp/packaging/packaging-uwp-apps) for sideloading.

-Selecting Start without Debugging causes the application to automatically start on your device upon a successful build, but without the debugger attached and information appearing in Visual Studio.
+Using Start Without Debugging causes the application to automatically start on your device, but without the debugger attached and information appearing in Visual Studio.

 To deploy to your device without having the application start automatically, you can select Build > Deploy Solution.

 > [!NOTE]
-> In the app, you may notice the Diagnostics profiler, you can toggle it's visibility using the speech command **Toggle Diagnostics**.
+> In the app, you may notice the Diagnostics profiler, you can toggle its visibility using the speech command **Toggle Diagnostics**.
 However, it is generally recommended to keep the profiler visible at all times during development to understand when changes to the app may have impacted performance, for example, HoloLens 2 application should [continuously run at 60 FPS](understanding-performance-for-mixed-reality.md).

 ## Congratulations

 You have now deployed your first HoloLens 2 application.
 As you walk around, you should see a spatial mapping mesh covering all the surfaces that have been perceived by the HoloLens 2.
 Additionally, you should see indicators on your hands and fingers for hand tracking and a frame rate counter for keeping an eye on application performance.
 These are just a few of the foundational pieces included out of the box with the Mixed Reality Toolkit.
-In the tutorials to come, you will start adding more content and interactivity to your scene so that you can fully explore the capabilities of HoloLens 2 and the Mixed Reality Toolkit.
+In the upcoming tutorials, you will add content and interactivity to your scene so you can fully explore the capabilities of HoloLens 2 and the Mixed Reality Toolkit.

 [Next Tutorial: 3.
 Configuring the Mixed Reality Toolkit](mr-learning-base-03.md)